 The following outlines the scoring system utilized to rank candidates:

 - One point will be awarded for each overall GPA point (4 pt. scale).
 Satisfactory GED scores will be worth 2.5 points.
 MAXIMUM POINTS - 4

 - The following points will be awarded for prior completion of each of the four general (non-RAD) courses required for the Radiography curriculum: one-half point for an "A" or "B" grade; one-quarter point for a "C" grade.
 "C" or better is required for all courses, although this GPA must be 2.5.
+Points will be awarded only for courses completed by the end of Summer 2017.
 MAXIMUM POINTS - 2

 - High school seniors will be awarded points for ACT scores.
 Applicants who graduated from high school in 2016 and 2017 and have less than seven hours of college credit may be awarded points for ACT scores.
 MAXIMUM POINTS - 4